jiinmoon/CS-Study/Rust-Primers/Rust-Programming-Language/01-introduction-to-rust.md

 https://www.rust-lang.org/tools/install
 ```

 Automatically sets-up the env changes.
+Alternatively, use a package manager
+such as `brew`.

 ## "Hello, Rust!"